Julian-Heng/pl-assignment-2019/7/reflection.md

 C++ contains additional syntax in order to make C an object orientated language.
 As such, it's new syntax deviates away from other object orientated languages like Java or Python.
-Since C++ is mostly a superset of C, all the programming principles that C violates will apply.
+Since C++ is mostly a super-set of C, all the programming principles that C violates will apply.

 C++ uses `->` to dereference and access a member of a pointer pointing to an